 This drug may make you dizzy or drowsy or cause blurred vision.
 Do not drive, use machinery, or do any activity that requires alertness or clear vision until you are sure you can perform such activities safely.
 Avoid alcoholic beverages.

 This medication may make you more sensitive to the sun.
 Avoid prolonged sun exposure, tanning booths or sunlamps.
 Use a sunscreen and wear protective clothing when outdoors.

-Caution is advised when using this drug in children because they may be more sensitive to its effects, especially the side effect of uncontrolled movements.
-This is especially true if the child is sick (e.g., has chickenpox, measles, stomach flu).
+Children may be more sensitive to the side effects of this drug, especially the side effect of uncontrolled movements.
+This is especially true if the child is sick (such as has chickenpox, measles, stomach flu).

 Additional Prolixin Information

 Prolixin - User Reviews